roms2000/burp-docker/README.md

 `BUI_USER`

-Username which burp-ui uses to interact with the server
+Username which burp-ui uses to interact with the server.

 `BUI_USER_PASSWORD`

-BUI_USER password for burp-ui to interact with the server
+BUI_USER password for burp-ui to interact with the server.

 `WEBUI_ADMIN_PASSWORD`

 burp-ui admin user password.

 #### Volumes